top of page

 (603) 815-2817

-Phil Harford, LICSW is commited to creating an inclusive, welcoming, and respectful space for all.
-He does not discriminate based on race, religion, gender, sexual orientation, age, or disability.
-While he can't always accommodate everyone who seeks services, he strives to treat everyone with dignity, compassion, and respect.
-Phil gratefully acknowledges the Pennacook of the Wabanaki confederation on whose ancestral homelands we live and work.
+At Seacoast Integrative Psychotherapy all clients are welcome regardless of race, religion, gender, sexual orientation, age, or disability.
+While he can't always accommodate everyone who seeks services, Phil Harford, LICSW strives to treat everyone with dignity, compassion, and respect.

 bottom of page